RosettaCommons/documentation/rosetta_basics/Solving-a-Biological-Problem.md

 For explicit refinement of crystallography data, see [[here|density-map-scoring]].

+[loops from density](application_documentation/loops-from-density) is a script to take badly fit electron data and a cutoff suggesting how much of the pose you're willing to rebuild and to generate input "loops" files for loop modeling.

 For modeling of missing loops on existent protein structures, you can use any of the methods in the section below.

 ### Modeling Loops in Regions of Low Homology or with No Secondary Structure